feedreader/pluto/html-template/README.md

 Example:

     <TMPL_IF bool>
-      Some text that is included only if bool is true
+      Some text that is output only if bool is true.
     <TMPL_ELSE>
-      Some text that is included only if bool is false
+      Some text that is output only if bool is false.
     </TMPL_IF>